 Without the top level category, the only way that this scarf gets picked up by the Etsy platform for placement is thanks to the category_path object.
 In that object it is set as “Accessories” and “Scarves.”
 Therefore, only when you go to Accessories AND Scarves will the item appear.
 That means the item is being hidden from potential buyers in the higher level categories because of this one omission.
 Those are lost eyeballs and, potentially, lost sales.
 Not to mention, and this is really in the weeds, the category_path for Men’s scarves is “Other Accessories” and “Scarves.”
 So if the intention was to have this item be unisex, that is failing because it is not shown under the Men’s scarves section AT ALL.

-Is this the most interesting piece of information you will learn today?
-No, this is.
-For us this is fascinating though.
+For us this is fascinating.
 We love it.
 Our whole team is dedicated to finding issues you may have never considered, that could be costing you tens of thousands of dollars (3,600 items x $X per item = MONEY).
 APIs can be tested as extensively as websites and apps, and that should be the minimum level you demand of your API program.
 Talk to us, because we want to do these boring things for you.